casiantr/name-generator/README.md

-## An small, lightweight, quick name generator
+## An small, lightweight, quick, name generator

 ## Steps for installing :